archbardinexile/BGCL/_posts/2024-09-16-blood-hunter.md

 At 18th level, You gain the Blood Curse of the Miasma for your Blood Maledict feature.
 This doesn't count against your number of blood curses known.

 **Prerequisite: 18th level, Order of the Lantern.**
-You create a 20-foot-radius sphere of poisonous, purple fog centred on a point you choose within 120 feet.
+Choose one creature you can see within 120 feet of you that is poisoned.
+It takes 2d6 necrotic damage and poisonous, purple fog spills from its veins in a 20-foot-radius sphere.
 The fog spreads around corners.
-It lasts for 10 minutes or until you lose concentration.
-Strong wind can disperse the fog, ending the spell.
+It lasts for 10 minutes or until strong wind disperses the fog, ending the curse.
 Its area is heavily obscured.
 Any creature that starts its turn in the area takes 2d6 poison damage.
 Creatures are affected even if they hold their breath or don't need to breathe.

 **Amplify.**
 As a bonus action on your turn, you can move the fog up to 20 feet.
 Any creature that ends its turn in the area must succeed on a Constitution saving throw or its ***psychosis level*** increases by 1.